Approach to optimal quantum transport via states over time

 where we have used the unitary invariance of the cost $\tilde{K}_0$ and the fact that $\rho$ and $\sigma$ commute with $U_\bot$.
 Similarly, the constraints of the problem are also invariant:

-Due to the linearity of the cost and constraints, it follows that a twirled matrix $J'=\int dU_\bot J_{U_\bot}$ is also a valid \jamiol matrix, as it represents a convex combination of valid \jamiol matrices.
+Due to the linearity of the cost and constraints, it follows that a twirled matrix $J'=\int dU_\bot J_{U_\bot}$ is also a valid {\jamiol} matrix, as it represents a convex combination of valid {\jamiol} matrices.
 That is, for any $J$ we can construct a twirled version $J'$ that retains the same cost.
-Hence, without loss of generality, we can optimize our cost over the set of \jamiol matrices satisfying the symmetry condition: $[(\Pi_S\oplus U_\bot)\otimes(\Pi_S\oplus U_\bot),J]=0$.
+Hence, without loss of generality, we can optimize our cost over the set of {\jamiol} matrices satisfying the symmetry condition: $[(\Pi_S\oplus U_\bot)\otimes(\Pi_S\oplus U_\bot),J]=0$.

-Since we wish to identify optimal Kraus operators we will work the Choi matrix $C$: the canonical Kraus representation can be readily obtained from $C=\sum_\Kr \ketbra{\Kr}{\Kr}$, where the (unnormalized) eigenstates are $\ket{\Kr}=\sum_{rs}\Kr_{rs}\ket{rs}$ are the vectorised form of the Kraus operator $\sum_{rs}\Kr_{rs}\ketbra{r}{s}$.
-In addition, the Choi matrices inherit the symmetry of the problem as
+Since we wish to identify optimal Kraus operators we will work with the Choi matrix $C$: the canonical Kraus representation can be readily obtained from $C=\sum_\Kr \ketbra{\Kr}{\Kr}$, where the (unnormalized) eigenstates are $\ket{\Kr}=\sum_{rs}\Kr_{rs}\ket{rs}$ are the vectorised form of the Kraus operator $\sum_{rs}\Kr_{rs}\ketbra{r}{s}$.
+In addition, we can use a basis for the partial transpose such that the Choi matrices inherit the symmetry of the problem.
+In particular, we consider a basis such that $\Pi_S$ is diagonal which will preserve the direct sum structure of $\Pi_S\oplus U_\bot$.
+In such a basis, the Choi matrix inherits the symmetry of the problem as follows: